Skip to main content

 Beacon and Execution Chain

-Both blockchains require separate client applications, called Beacon Client and Execution Client respectively.
+Both chains require separate client applications, called the Beacon Client and Execution Client, respectively.

 Synchronization with Execution Chain without synchronization with Beacon Chain is not possible because Execution Chain does not have any built-in consensus algorithm but relies on data received from Beacon Chain.